markvdbrink/pySWAP/README.md

 git clone --recurse-submodules https://github.com/zawadzkim/pySWAP.git
 ```

-Notice, that there is the recurse-submodules flag that makes sure additional libraries are also cloned.
+Notice, that there is the `--recurse-submodules` flag that ensures additional libraries (such as the WOFOST crop parameters database) are also cloned.

 ## Docker